Lentils and Rice (Mjaddra)

 - Soak lentils and rice overnight and rinse well before cooking.

-- Heat ghee in a skillet and fry the onions on medium heat until golden-brown (approx 15-20mins).
+- Heat ghee or olive oil n a skillet and fry the onions on medium heat until golden-brown (approx 15-20mins).
 Pop in a splash of water to the pan if the onions start to stick to the bottom.
 Make sure the onions don't burn.
 Reserve half of the onions for garnish.

 - Meanwhile, place the lentils and rice together in a saucepan, along with half of the caramelised onions and the water (or stock).

 - Bring to the boil, then simmer gently with no cover, add cumin and mix.